jamesallardice/Placeholders.js/README.md

 ##Features

- - Works on both `input` and `textarea` elements
+ - Works on both **`input` and `textarea` elements**

  - Works by finding `placeholder` attributes on elements, so there's no need to call it repeatedly for every element.
-Just add the placeholder attribute as if it were supported natively.
+Just add the placeholder attribute **as if it were supported natively**.
- - Simulates native styles for the placeholders but keeps any custom styles you've defined on the elements
+ - **Simulates native styles** for the placeholders but keeps any custom styles you've defined on the elements
- - Placeholder values are not submitted as form data if the element is part of a form
+ - Placeholder values are **not submitted as form data** if the element is part of a form
- - Works for elements that are added to the DOM after the page has loaded, and also for elements whose placeholder value changes after the page has loaded
+ - Works for elements that are **added to the DOM after the page has loaded**, and also for elements whose placeholder value changes after the page has loaded
- - Works properly for `input` elements of the `password` type in all browsers except Internet Explorer 8 and below, in which the placeholder appears as masked text
+ - Works properly for `input` elements of the **`password` type** in all browsers except Internet Explorer 8 and below, in which the placeholder appears as masked text
- - Wide range of browsers supported, including IE6
+ - Wide range of browsers supported, **including IE6**
- - No dependencies (so no need to include jQuery, unlike most placeholder polyfill scripts)
+ - **No dependencies** (so no need to include jQuery, unlike most placeholder polyfill scripts)
- - All of the above in just 4kB when minified, and about 1kB when gzipped!
+ - All of the above in just 4kB when minified, and about **1kB when gzipped**!

 ##How do I use it?